influxdata/docs-v2/content/influxdb/cloud/query-data/parameterized-queries.md

 ## Example

-For the most basic example, we’ll pass in a bucket name as an argument to our parameterized Flux query.
+### Writing the query

-The Flux script looks like this:
+Pass in a bucket name as an argument to a parameterized Flux query.

 ```js
 from(bucket:params.mybucket)